Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 One more example just to make sure you’re golden!

-It’s currently August of 2018.
-You decided not to get Medicare Part when you turned 65, which was in February of 2009.
+Let's say it’s currently August of 2019.
+You decided not to get Medicare Part when you turned 65, which was in February of 2010.
 That means you haven’t had Part D drug coverage for 114 months.

 In all of these examples, your final calculation should be rounded to the nearest 10 cents.
 This is the fee you’ll have to pay in addition to your regular Part D premium each month.
 This fee does not go away for the life of the policy.

-So, if you end up choosing a Part D drug plan that costs $40 per month, and we’re using the final example, your monthly bill would actually be $40 + $39.90, or $79.90.
+So, if you end up choosing a Part D drug plan that costs $40 per month, and we’re using the final example, your monthly bill would actually be $40 + $39.90, or $79.90 per month.

 Do I Have a Part D Penalty?